Where Happiness Won’t Be Found (Ecclesiastes 1:1-11)

 Every generation comes and looks new.
 Pretty soon the younger generation becomes the older generation, and they seem out of touch.
 And then they’re gone.
 In every generation it looks like something new is happening, but it never does.
 New governments are exciting, but soon become old governments.
 New iPhones become landfill in just a few short years.
 You spend all your life working, but you never really get ahead.

 The preacher isn’t saying that, in an absolute sense, there isn’t anything new.
 There’s lots that’s new.
 5G is new.
 Private space exploration is new.
-But no matter how much changes, we can’t escape the treadmill.
+But no matter how many changes take place, we can’t escape the treadmill.
 We can’t change the fundamental reality of life.
 No matter what changes, people still have the same fallen nature.
 They still have the same basic problems and insecurities.
 Things still fundamentally remain the same.

 Life will go on without us, and we will be completely forgotten.